×

 When you attach the Owner role to the service account that you create, you grant that service account all permissions, including those that are required to install OKD.

-If your organization’s security policies require a more restrictive set of permissions, you can create custom roles with the necessary permissions.
+If the security policies for your organization require a more restrictive set of permissions, you can create custom roles with the necessary permissions.
 The following permissions are required for the user-provisioned infrastructure for creating and deleting the OKD cluster.

 Required permissions for creating network resources